shreyamooli/Face-Recognition-Attendance-system/README.md

 # shreyamooli.final_project
-This is the Future Ready Talent project
+This is the Future Ready Talent project.
 Face Recognition attendance system using Microsoft Azure.